dhansmair/flamingo-mini/README.md

 (!)
 Note that this repo is work in progress and may be subject to breaking changes.

-- [ ] provide simple training script
+- [x] provide simple training script -> currently in a separate branch: https://github.com/dhansmair/flamingo-mini/tree/training
 - [ ] create chatting demo